fabiocaccamo/xhrm.js/README.md

 **xml http request manager** on top of **`jQuery $.ajax`** *(all jQuery ajax options are supported)*

 ## Features:
+- Option `baseURL` (global): if defined all relative urls will be requested using the base url
 - Option `overwrite`: `xhrm.overwrite.NONE` (default), `xhrm.overwrite.SAME_STATE`, `xhrm.overwrite.SAME_URL`
+- Option `state`: `''` used to overwrite concurrent requests for the same state
 - Option `contentType` accepts smart values: `html`, `json`, `text`, `vars`
 - Option `dataType:'jquery'` if you need to **load a page as a jQuery object**
 - Option `timeout` automatically detects if the value is in seconds or in milliseconds